StopModReposts/Splash-Screen-Mod/README.md

 }
 ```
 (Note: we are using `embedNoCompile` because you don't want to use any of the mods classes, unlike with most things you wanna embed)
-And add this to your gradle.properties file
+Also add this to your gradle.properties file
 ```GRADLE
 stopmodreposts_version=1.0.0
 ```

-## How can I help as a User?
-To be continued